supersonicsaudio/plugins/README.md

 * [DynamicsShaper](#dynamicsshaper/gate)
 * [TripleHead VintagePitchShifter](#tripleHead-VintagePitchShifter)

-Note: Tested in macOS intel (Sonoma 14.5), macOS m1 (Sonoma 14.5) and Intel Windows10 PC using Reaper as DAW.
+Tested in macOS intel (Sonoma 14.5), macOS m1 (Sonoma 14.5) and Intel Windows10 PC using Reaper as DAW.
 <br>
 #### Installation
 * Download and extract the plugin into your plugin's folder